roman-milk/roman-milk.github.io/jen-and-me.md

  "How was her mouth?
 Tell me."
 She panted.

  "She was nice.
 She didn't have any great technique, but she's so pretty, seeing my cock disappearing into that sweet face was a huge turn-on.
 I was very close to blowing my load in her throat when she stopped.
 You should have seen her, eyes closed, just enjoying sucking my cock.
 She easily took the width, which surprised me.
 No, I wouldn't mind a blowjob from her.
 God that was hot!
 And when she looked into my eyes, her mouth stretched wide by my demanding cock, I wish you could have seen that."
-Report_Story #4